dagster-io/dagster/python_modules/dagster/docs/reference.rst

 Expectation
 ^^^^^^^^^^^

-An expectation is a predicate on a solid’s output.
+An expectation is a function that determines whether the input or output of a solid passes a given condition -- for instance, that a value is non-null, or that it is distributed in a certain way.

 Expectations can be used to enforce runtime data quality and integrity constraints, so that pipelines fail early -- before any downstream solids execute on bad data.

 Expectations are defined using the :class:`ExpectationDefinition <dagster.ExpectationDefinition>` class.
 We also provide a `thin wrapper <https://github.com/dagster-io/dagster/tree/master/python_modules/libraries/dagster-ge>`_